brucemcclure/ProudSmart-Front/proud_smart/README.md

 Finally and arguably most importantly the team will need a collection of wireframes, user stories, user flow and mock ups to have a common goal to work towards and stay on track.
 While these ‘blueprints’ for the website are vitally important for the front end user interface and user experience they also influence how the back end or server is designed.

-Within your own project what knowledge or skills were required to complete your project, and overcome challenges?
+## Within your own project what knowledge or skills were required to complete your project, and overcome challenges?

 To complete our project our team required the skills and knowledge to implement a MERN stack application.
 That is to say that MongoDB, ExpressJs, ReactJs and NodeJs were the frameworks used to build the web application and therefore, at a bare minimum, an understanding of all four were essential.

 In order to be able to eloquently implement the aforementioned frameworks knowledge and skills of coding languages such as JavaScript, CSS, HTML, and JSX are also required.
 API
 Our knowledge of coding libraries also proved very important as we used many different libraries in the development of our site.
-Libraries such as Passport, Material UI, ant, jsonwebtoken, Mongoose, celebrate, etc
-Skills and knowledge when it came to the deployment of our site was also important.
+Libraries such as Passport, Material UI, ant, jsonwebtoken, Mongoose, celebrate, etc our Skills and knowledge when it came to the deployment of our site was also important.
 Heroku, MongoDB Atlas and AWS S3 where all used and where each important in overcoming the challenge of deploying our website.

 One of the most interesting challenges we encountered was api documentation.
 The team of four was divided into a front end team and a back end team.
 The front end team used a local json server to fake the different end points and correctly display the data to the screen.
 The back end team was simultaneously working on the real end points to be accessed at a later stage.
 Unfortunately despite our best efforts the integration between the real apis and the react app was not seamless and we ran into several teething issues.
 In future we will use “swagger” to document our apis.

 Evaluate how effective your knowledge and skills were this project, using examples, and suggest changes or improvements for future projects of a similar nature?
 Our knowledge and skills surrounding the MERN stack were sound at the beginning of the project, however this project was the first time we used these technologies to build a project from the ground up so there were some teething issues.
 As an evaluation of our knowledge and skills we would consider ourselves to be at the level of a mid level developer.

 Upon commencement of the project the decision was made to tackle a problem we knew very little about i.e. video streaming from an S3 bucket.
 Considering our lack of knowledge on the subject we managed to incorporate this feature into our project and have a fully functional product.
 Considering our lack of knowledge on the subject one could objectively say that our knowledge and skills greatly increased with regards to this.
 That said, because the implementation of this feature was so time consuming I would recommend exploring the youtube API instead and using the private or unlisted features to protect the educators IP.
 As an evaluation of our skills and knowledge of amazon web services we would say we achieved a professional level of efficiency.

 Considering the short time period provided to build the project, we were unable to fulfill all of our clients features.
 Some features we would like to see implemented in the future are:
+Search functionality:

-Search functionality: This would be the first feature to implement as it would be difficult to navigate the site without it.
+- This would be the first feature to implement as it would be difficult to navigate the site without it.
-Disable the video download ability: This is a consideration for video Extend validation to video and picture upload instead of using defaults.
+- Disable the video download ability: This is a consideration for video
+- Extend validation to video and picture upload instead of using defaults.
-Add a feature forum for Q/A for courses.
+- Add a feature forum for Q/A for courses.
-Add a shopping cart
+- Add a shopping cart